 Voiding cystourethrogram (VCUG) is a test that uses X-rays to show the flow of urine through the urinary tract.
 It allows the healthcare provider to determine how your child’s bladder functions.
 It also shows if urine is flowing backward into the kidneys or if another urinary problem is present.

 Help your child change into a hospital gown.

 Remove your child’s jewelry and glasses if they are worn.

-Tell your child’s healthcare provider and the technician giving the test if your child is allergic to medication or the contrast used for the test.
+Tell your child’s healthcare provider and the technician giving the test if your child is allergic to medicine or the contrast used for the test.